How to Test for Mold in House

 HIRE A PROFESSIONAL MOLD TESTING TEAM

-- If you’re not sure about DIY testing or want a second opinion, you can also bring in a pro team to hunt for it, test surfaces, and/or take air samples to confirm that your home is or is not at risk.
+- If you are not sure about DIY testing or want a second opinion, you can also bring in a pro team to hunt for it, test surfaces, and/or take air samples to confirm that your home is or is not at risk.
 They will also offer a more insightful and contextual report on what you should do next.

 WHAT TO DO IF THERE IS MOLD IN YOUR HOUSE